rubenwardy/minetest_modding_book/_en/items/node_drawtypes.md

     </figcaption>
 </figure>

-These nodes are complete liquid nodes, the liquid flows outwards from position using the flowing liquid drawtype.
-For each liquid node you should also have a flowing liquid node.
+Each type of liquid requires two node definitions - one for the liquid source, and another for flowing liquid.

 ```lua
 -- Some properties have been removed as they are beyond